mohamedsamet/demo/src/main/basics/spring/SpringBoot.md

 * Increase pom manageability
 * Production-ready, tested & supported dependency configurations
 * Decrease the overall configuration time for the project

+### Actuators
+Actuator is mainly used to expose operational information about the running application — health, metrics, info, dump, env, etc. It uses HTTP endpoints or JMX beans to enable us to interact with it.

+Once this dependency is on the classpath, several endpoints are available for us out of the box.
+As with most Spring modules, we can easily configure or extend it in many ways.